About

 About the Programme

-Every year, the programme matches between 70 and 80 highly motivated and engaged women business students with a diverse range of women working in business.
+Every year, the programme matches between 70 and 80 highly motivated and engaged women business students with a diverse range of women working in business, for a 6-month mentoring programme, which runs from March to October.

 The programme is designed to be highly flexible so the mentee can achieve their own professional development goals.
 It is also intended that it does not become too onerous and can accommodate the mentors' and mentees' busy schedules.